tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Segments.md

    ![Demo](./images/segments_travel_dyn_mchannel.png)

-7. Under ‘Browse Classes’, drag ‘Marketing Channel (eVar1)’ to the segment canvas.
+7. Drag ‘eVar1’ to the segment canvas and Include eVar1 equlas 'Email'.
+Note: eVar1 in our implementation contains the Marketing Channel.

    ![Demo](./images/segments_travel_dyn_mchannel_any.png)